-If you’re looking for the best things to do in Bridgetown, Western Australia, this local’s guide provides tips on when to visit, how to get there, what to do, and where to stay.
+If you’re looking for things to do in Bridgetown, Western Australia, my guide provides tips on when to visit, how to get there, what to do, and where to stay.

 Bridgetown (Geegelup), in the Blackwood River Valley, is the only heritage-listed town in the South West region of Western Australia.
 The quaint historic country town has forests, steep rolling hills, and the longest-flowing river in WA.